-Scholarships are awarded to high school seniors.
-Award amount is \$22,000 (tuition).
-Students must meet two of the following three requirements: (1) SAT 1200, (2) 3.75 GPA, and (3) be in the top 10% of their senior class.
-The scholarship is renewable if the student maintains a 3.50 cumulative grade point average at the end of the Spring Semester each year.
-Seventy percent will be allocated to tuition costs and thirty percent will be allocated to dormitory costs.
+These scholarships are awarded to high school seniors.
+The award amount is \$23,500 (first year's tuition).
+Students must meet two of the following three requirements: (1) 1200 SAT, (2) 3.75 GPA, and (3) a ranking in the top 10 percent of their senior class.
+The scholarship is renewable if the student maintains a 3.5 cumulative grade point average at the end of the spring semester each year.
+Seventy percent will be allocated to tuition costs, and 30 percent will be allocated to dormitory costs.